Government incentives for plug-in electric vehicles: Canada

-The Government of Canada introduced a federal Incentive for Zero Emission Vehicles (iZEV) program on May 1, 2019.
+The Government of Canada introduced a federal Incentive for Zero Emission Vehicles (iZEV) program on May 1, 2019, which has since been suspended, as of January 2025.
 Under iZEV, the purchaser or lessee is entitled to a rebate of up to CA$5,000 on the after-tax cost of an eligible new electric- or hydrogen-powered vehicle in addition to any provincial incentive programs.
 The amount of the rebate is determined by Transport Canada based on the vehicle's battery capacity and electric range, and all eligible vehicles must have a list price of CA$45,000 or less (CA$55,000 or less if the vehicle seats seven or more passengers).

 Simultaneously, the federal government launched a federal Zero-Emission Vehicle Infrastructure Program administered by Natural Resources Canada.
 The program provides rebates to businesses and governments for new electric vehicle charging stations in public places, workplaces, multi-family residential buildings, and in public transit and delivery fleets.